Saturday, July 19, 2025

 cardstock- Papertrey Ink and Copic X-Press It

-ink- Memento tuxedo black and desert sand, Papertrey Ink vintage jadeite and lovely lady, Catherine Pooler seafoam
+ink- Memento tuxedo black and Papertrey Ink amethyst allure

 Copic markers: